BijoSebastian/ED5315_Mobile_Robot_Sim_Setup/Tutorial_1/README.md

 2. There is a RADAR in the system that allows for measurement of vehicle speed to be a constant 5 m/s.
 You are also informed that the wheelbase of the vehicle is 2.5 m.

-3. Given the starting pose of the vehicle is position is (0,0 m), orientation is 0 radian, and steering is also at 0 radian.
+3. The starting pose of the vehicle is position (0,0 m), orientation 0 radian, and steering 0 radian.

 4. Complete the tracker implimentation in the EKF_class.
-Sample solution is provided below for you
+Sample output from the tracking algorithm is provided below for you

 ![Trajectory estimate](trajectory.png)
 ![Orientation estimate](orientation.png)